 The Santa Dairies lives on and in 2018 will be produced by the Sugar Creek Players in Crawfordsville, Indiana and at The Chocolate Church Arts Center in Bath, Maine.

-The Santa Diaries: A Christmas Wedding will premier in Faribault, Minnesota this Christmas.
+The Santa Diaries: A Christmas Wedding will premier in Faribault, Minnesota in December 2018.
 The sequel was commissioned by the The Merlin Players who performed the original in 2014.
 It features the same cast of characters five years later.

 The playwrights can be contacted at: